jedick/MLE-capstone-project/README.md

 - Deployment of final model to HuggingFace - [fine-tuned model](https://huggingface.co/jedick/DeBERTa-v3-base-mnli-fever-anli-scifact-citint)
 - Web app for end users - [AI4citations](https://github.com/jedick/AI4citations)
   - Input a claim and evidence statements to get results
-  - Barchart visualization of class probabilities
+  - Evidence retrieval from PDFs
   - Choose from pretrained and fine-tuned models

 The model generated in this project achieves a <i>7 percentage point increase in average F1</i> over the best baseline model fine-tuned on a single dataset: